jbillmann/GarageServer.IO/README.md

 ```js
 options.onEvent(callback(data))
 ```
-Event fired for custom event calling.
+Invoked when a custom event is received.
+Custom events are merely funneled thru GarageServer.IO - acts simply as a transport to and from the server and client(s).
 `callback` **function**
 Function to be invoked upon event firing.

 `data` **object literal**
-Object containing all of the properties pertaining to a custom event for your game - a, b, c, etc., whatever you want to add to it.
+Object containing all of the properties specific to a custom event for your game - a, b, c, etc., whatever you want to add to it.

 ---
 ```js
 options.onWorldState(callback(state))
 ```
-Event fired once world state has been received to the client from the server.
+Invoked once world state has been received to the client from the server.
 `callback` **function**
 Function to be invoked upon event firing.

 `state` **object literal**
-Object containing all of the properties pertaining to world state for your game - f, u, n, etc., whatever you want to add to it.
+Object containing all of the properties specific to world state for your game - height, width, start, etc., whatever you want to add to it.

 ---
 ```js
 options.onPing(callback(pingDelay))
 ```
-Event fired upon receiving ping delay on the client - determined by the 'pingInterval' option from the server.
+Invoked upon receiving a ping delay on the client - determined by the 'pingInterval' option from the server.
 `callback` **function**
 Function to be invoked upon event firing.